Buddy Holly: Winter Dance Party tour and death (1959)

 Holly vacationed with his wife in Lubbock and visited Jennings's radio station in December 1958.
 For the start of the Winter Dance Party tour, he assembled a band consisting of Waylon Jennings (electric bass), Tommy Allsup (guitar), and Carl Bunch (drums).
 Holly and Jennings left for New York City, arriving on January 15, 1959.
 Jennings stayed at Holly's apartment by Washington Square Park on the days prior to a meeting scheduled at the headquarters of the General Artists Corporation, which organized the tour.
 They then traveled by train to Chicago to join the rest of the band.

 The Winter Dance Party tour began in Milwaukee, Wisconsin, on January 23, 1959.
 The amount of travel involved created logistical problems, as the distance between venues had not been considered when scheduling performances.
 Adding to the problem, the unheated tour buses twice broke down in freezing weather, with dire consequences.
-Holly's drummer Carl Bunch was hospitalized for frostbite to his toes (sustained while aboard the bus), so Holly decided to seek other transportation.
+Holly's drummer, Carl Bunch, was hospitalized for frostbite to his toes (sustained while aboard the bus), so Holly decided to seek other transportation.
 On February 2, before their appearance in Clear Lake, Iowa, Holly chartered a four-seat Beechcraft Bonanza airplane for Jennings, Allsup, and himself, from Dwyer Flying Service in Mason City, Iowa.
-Holly's idea was to depart following the show at the Surf Ballroom in Clear Lake and fly to their next venue, in Moorhead, Minnesota, via Fargo, North Dakota, allowing them time to rest and launder their clothes and avoid a rigorous bus journey.
-Immediately after the Clear Lake show (which ended just before midnight), Allsup agreed to flip a coin for the seat with Valens.
+Holly's idea was to depart following the show at the Surf Ballroom in Clear Lake and fly to their next venue, in Moorhead, Minnesota, via Fargo, North Dakota, allowing them time to rest and launder their clothes and avoid an arduous bus journey.
+Immediately after the Clear Lake show (which ended just before midnight), Allsup agreed to flip a coin for the seat with Ritchie Valens.
 Valens called heads; when he won, he reportedly said, "That's the first time I've ever won anything in my life."
 Allsup later opened a restaurant/bar in Fort Worth, Texas, called Heads Up Saloon.
 Waylon Jennings voluntarily gave up his seat to J. P. Richardson (the Big Bopper), who had influenza and complained that the tour bus was too cold and uncomfortable for a man of his size.

 The pilot, Roger Peterson, took off in inclement weather, even though he was not certified to fly by instruments only.
 Buddy's brother Larry Holley said, "I got the full report from the Civil Aeronautics – it took me a year to get it, but I got it – and they had installed a new Sperry gyroscope in the airplane.
 The Sperry works different than any other gyro.
 One of them, the background moves and the plane stays like this [stationary], and in the other one the background stays steady and the plane moves, it works just backwards.
 He [the pilot] could have been reading this backwards... they were going down, they thought they were still climbing."